Relic (2020) | Explanation, Recommendations and Spoilers | Film Review-Horror

-Relic is a drama horror film, released in the United States on July 3, 2020.
+Relic is an American horror film, released in the United States on July 3, 2020.
 It is directed by Natalie Erika James, written by James White and Christian White and stars Emily Mortimer, Bella Heathcote and Robyn Nevin.

 Next, we are introduced to Kay (Emily Mortimer) and Sam (Bella Heathcote), who are looking for Edna, who is Kay's mother and Sam's grandmother.
 We learn that Edna has not been heard from for quite some time, and as she is elderly and lives alone, Kay and Sam are understandably very worried about her.